Anisimov3D/3Dnucleus_data/README.md

 4) DATA folder (e.g., "nuc_remdata") for "raw" data obtained by MACRO III <=== SET THIS AS WORKING DIRECTORY IN Rstudio

 __RUN MACROS for ImageJ__
-1) OPEN FIJI (ImageJ) and execute MAIN_MACRO.
+A) OPEN FIJI (ImageJ) and execute MAIN_MACRO that goes through MACRO I-III.
 Choose the corresponding directories when a specific window pops up for this.
-(OR execute MACRO I, MACRO II, MACRO III separately)
+B) (OR execute MACRO I, MACRO II, MACRO III separately)

-=========> IMPORTANT! for MAIN_MACRO please specify directory of macros I,II,III <=========

 > The most Rate limiting step in this procces is MACRO III, since data extraction is a slow process, especialy co-localisation analysis.
+There are a lot of bugs regarding Java3d, but from my experience - it does not impact the quality of the aquired data.

-PROGRESS for MACRO III is monitored as a percentage value in the log window.
+ALL PROGRESS for MACRO I-III is monitored in the log window.

-IN the data file, you get:
+IN the data output folder, you get:
 1) M_n.csv files (Measurements of volume and surface area)
 2) Q_n.csv files (Quanittative analysis of signal intensity)
 3) C_n.csv files (Surface and Volume_Percentage Co-localisation analysis)

 __RUN MACROS for Rstudio:__

-OPEN Rstudio and execute (control+shift+S):
+OPEN Rstudio

+Set the data output file as Rstudio working directory

+Execute (control+shift+S):
 1) MACRO IV for cleaning and merging M and Q data (results in final_of_MQ)
 2) MACRO V for cleaning C data (results in final_of_C)